Use Identity Pools with Your OAuth/OIDC Identity Provider for Confluent Cloud¶

 - Roles – Click Add role assignment and specify the RBAC role using the dropdown list.
 You can optionally delete a role assignment or add an additional role.
-For details on the RBAC roles, see Confluent Cloud RBAC roles.
+For details on the RBAC roles, see Predefined RBAC roles in Confluent Cloud.

 - ACLs, if required, can be managed using the Confluent CLI or Confluent Cloud APIs.
 For details, see Use Access Control Lists (ACLs) for Confluent Cloud.